 Collegiality and Team Spirit.

-QUALITY ASSURANCE MECHANISMS/FRAMEWORK
+QUALITY ASSURANCE FRAMEWORK

-The notion of quality underpinning the framework adopted by the MUQA is of fitness for purpose (i.e., the institution and its components and activities have quality if they conform to the purpose for which they were designed).
-The framework reflects the MUQAs dual purpose; as a mechanism for accountability.
+The notion of quality underpinning the framework adopted by the GCQA is of fitness for purpose (i.e., the institution and its components and activities have quality if they conform to the purpose for which they were designed).
+The framework reflects the GCQAs dual purpose; as a mechanism for accountability.

-The policy shall apply to all Schools/Unitss, and both academic and support staff at Gambia College through:
+The policy shall apply to all Schools/ Units, both academic and support staff at Gambia College through:

-Internal Quality Assurance Mechanisms Continuous
+Internal Quality Assurance Mechanisms -Continuous

 External Quality Assurance Mechanisms - Periodic

-The Gambia College, through Council, shall determine and approve quality management frameworks for all Faculties/Schools/Institutes.
+The Gambia College, through Council, shall determine and approve quality management frameworks for all schools and units

 Regular internal audits will be conducted to ensure that the Quality Assurance Policy is implemented.